Enzo Trinidad

-Enzo Gabriel Trinidad (born 19 September 1996) is an Argentine professional footballer who plays as a midfielder for Primera Nacional side Defensores Unidos.
+Enzo Gabriel Trinidad (born 19 September 1996) is an Argentine professional footballer who plays as a midfielder for Primera Nacional side Colegiales.

 Career

 Trinidad's senior career started with Banfield in 2014, and he made his professional debut on 31 March in a Primera B Nacional match with Patronato.
 That was his only appearance in the 2013–14 season, which Banfield ended as champions.
 He scored on his top-flight debut on 16 August in a defeat to Defensa y Justicia, prior to scoring again four games later versus Belgrano.
 Throughout the three seasons after his debut, Trinidad made twenty appearances for Banfield.
 In July 2016, Trinidad joined Brown of Primera B Nacional on loan.
 He returned to Banfield a year later after thirteen matches.

 In 2018, Trinidad signed for Tristán Suárez in Primera B Metropolitana.
 In July 2019, he moved to Atlanta, where he played until the end of 2020.
 In February 2021, Trinidad joined CSD Flandria.